calvinrzachman/kickstart-campaign-dApp/README.md

   instructional and learning purposes ONLY and SHOULD NOT be used as stands for a production application.

   Future Updates:
+  Kickstart campaigns will specify an initial funding goal/deadline and proceed through an initial `Donation` phase where users can donate funds.
+Upon reaching the funding goal, the campaign manager will unlock the ability to create/finalize spending requests.
+Should the campaign not reach its funding goal by the deadline donations can still continue, however, contributors will have the ability to withdraw their funds from the campaign.

   The smart contract will be updated to make use of Open Zeppelin which (per their website) provides secure, tested and community-audited code.
 In addition, an original and newly designed React/Redux Front-End application is in the works.
   The hope is to complete it in the coming month.
 Finally, several bugs outlined in the Campaign.sol file need to be addressed